byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 - Expand the NBA item
 - Right mouse click on Tables and choose Add New Table
-- In the Database name type NBA and click on the OK button

 - Copy and paste the following script:

 ```sql